thin-edge/thin-edge.io/BUILDING.md

 * curl
 * gcc

-List of our test platforms can be found [here](docs/src/supported-platforms.md).
+A list of our test platforms can be found [here](docs/src/supported-platforms.md).

 ## Get the code